LEAVING A SMALLER FOOTPRINT ON THE WORLD

 COACH PROVIDES REPAIRS TO PROLONG THE LIFE OF HANDBAGS

-Through waste reduction and recycling, our Jacksonville distribution center diverted 91% of their waste from landfills in fiscal 2018.
+Through waste reduction and recycling, our Jacksonville distribution center diverted 92% of their waste from landfills in fiscal 2019, up from 91% in fiscal 2018.